Jclinch/fintech-dashboard/README.md

-# Lendsqr Frontend Test Project
+# Next Cash

-This is a frontend project for a Lendsqr application test, created using the [Next.js](https://nextjs.org) framework and designed to match a Figma design provided for the test.
+This is a frontend project for a Next cash app, created using the [Next.js](https://nextjs.org) framework and designed to match a Figma design provided for the test.

 ## Project Overview